Paul's Nikon Digital Page with Tips on Beginning with a D300

 I have been shooting digitally since February 1999; starting with a point-and-shoot Agfa ePhoto 780.
 It was a sub 1MP camera (350,000 pixels to be exact) and cost $400.
 This was around the time of the Kodak DCS500 series (built around the Canon EOS-1) and the DCS600 series (built around the Nikon F5).
 It's amazing how far we've come in just a short amount of time.
 From a long time before that I've been a computer geek, and a Macintosh die hard.
 I had fiddled around with Photoshop, but didn't do too much.
 Macromedia Fireworks was a program I used a lot in that timeframe.
 It was great for batch resizing images, which at the time wasn't too easy to do in Photoshop (at least I didn't know how to do it)!

 Anyway, digital was always many steps behind film back then.
 Digital wasn't considered serious by many except at newspapers.
 It was just considered quick and easy.
 Film was for all my real work and digital was for snapshots and webpages.
 A hybrid workflow was to scan my film.
-Between then and a short time ago I followed the endless debates of film versus digital and I must admit I was one of those diehards who couldn't imagine digital ever being better than film.
+For a long time I followed the endless debates of film versus digital and I must admit I was one of those diehards who could not ever imagine digital being "better" than film.
 Stupid.
 I struke a compromise by buying a Minolta film scanner.
 But that was a real pain!
 And was only 35mm.
 Then I started getting PhotoCDs with every film processing.
 All this was a real pain too.
 The lab was in the middle of Boston, a train ride away from work.
-My end product was great: I'd get great 16x20 prints from professional scans, but at great cost.
+My end product was great: I'd get amazing 16x20 prints from professional scans, but at great cost.

 Fast-forward all the way to late 2006.
-I'd been chugging away this way for a long time and by that time was using a 2MP digital camera (the HP PhotoSmart 912C).
-I realized digital had become serious and I realized film's limitations most notably in processing time and lack of control over the final print.
-Keep in mind for film I was still using all manual 35mm and medium format cameras.
+I had been chugging away this way for a long time and by that time was using a whopping 2MP digital camera (the HP PhotoSmart 912C).
+By this time, digital had become serious and I realized film's limitations most notably in processing time and lack of control over the final print.
+For film I was still using all manual 35mm and medium format cameras.
 There was no such thing as autofocus for me which made sports a real pain!

 Well, December 2006 during Christmas break I finally took the plunge.
 I went with the Nikon brand over Canon even though Canon had the full-frame 5D as an option.
 Why did I do that?
 Simple reasons: I felt the build quality of the D200 was much better than the 5D (this was the market I was in, not the 1Ds or D2X market) and I felt Nikon was an underdog, at least in the pro market.
 I like underdogs, hence my Apple fixation and recent joys of how they have grown their products.
 I shot about 35K frames between January 1 and late November 2007.
 Then I sold both cameras and upgraded to two D300 cameras the day they were released for the improved high ISO performance and much better autofocus that I needed for sports.